Skip navigatie

 Program & Musicians

-Schumann Piano Concerto in a op.
-54 | Symphony no. 3 in E-flat op.
+Schumann Piano Concerto in A Minor op.
+54 | Symphony no. 3 in E-flat major op.
 97 ‘Rheinische’

 The Orchestra as a Laboratory conducted by Johannes Leertouwer & Olga Pashchenko, piano